-on the basis of ten (10) recognized holidays and two (2) floating holidays.
-Holiday hours will accrue on the basis of the ten (10) recognized holidays listed in Article 13.02 below as they occur in the calendar year for a total of ten (10) hours per holiday on a four (4) day, twelve (12) hour schedule, and twelve and a half (12.5) hours per holiday on a four (4) day, twelve (12) hour schedule, and twelve and a half (12.5) hours per holiday on a four (4) day, twelve and a half (12.5) hour schedule.
-The two (2) floating holidays will accrue as either ten (10), twelve (12) or, twelve and a half (12.5) hours, on the basis of an officer's shift, for the month of January and either ten (10), twelve (12), or twelve and a half (12.5) hours, on the basis of an officer's shift, for the month of July.
+10 hour shift: 130 hours 12 hour shift: 156 hours 12.5 hour shift: 162.5 hours on the basis of eleven (11) recognized holidays and two (2) floating holidays.
+Holiday hours will accrue on the basis of the eleven (11) recognized holidays listed in Article 13.02 below as they occur in the calendar year for a total of ten (10) hours per holiday on a four (4) day, twelve (12) hour schedule, twelve (12) hours per holiday on a four (4) day, twelve (12) hour schedule, and twelve and a half (12.5) hours per holiday on a four (4) day, twelve and a half (12.5) hour schedule.
+The two (2) floating holidays will accrue as either ten (10), twelve (12) or, twelve and a half (12.5) hours, on the basis of an Officer's shift, for the month of January and either ten (10), twelve (12), or twelve and a half (12.5) hours, on the basis of an Officer's shift, for the month of July.

-13.02 The holidays mirror the ten (10) Port of Seattle holidays listed in the Port of Seattle Salary and Benefit resolution, HR-5.
-The ten (10) holidays are as follows:
+13.02 The holidays mirror the eleven (11) Port of Seattle holidays listed in the Port of Seattle Salary and Benefit resolution, HR-5.
+The eleven (11) holidays are as follows:

 New Year's Day

 Martin Luther King Jr. Day

 President's Day

 Memorial Day

+Juneteenth

 Independence Day

 Labor Day

 Thanksgiving Day

 Day after Thanksgiving

 Christmas

 Port Designated Floating Holiday (Day before or after Christmas as determined by the Port Human Resources Department).

-13.03 Use and Cash Out.
+13.03 Use and Cashout.
 Pooled holiday leave may be used once accrued in one (1) hour increments in the same manner and with the same restrictions as vacation time, upon approval of the Watch Supervisor.
 During the year employees may request pay for their unused pooled hours.
 No pooled hours will be carried over from year to year.
 Upon termination of employment, accrued, unused holiday hours shall be cashed out.
-Holiday cash out (if requested by an Officer) will occur twice (2x) per year, in the last paycheck of June, for those holiday hours that have already accrued, and the first pay period of January in the subsequent year, for the remaining holiday hours that have already accrued.
+Holiday cash-out (if requested by an Officer) will occur twice (2x) per year, in the last paycheck of June, for those holiday hours that have already accrued, and the first pay period of January in the subsequent year, for the remaining holiday hours that have already accrued.

-Officers who cash-out their Holiday pool hours, who then experience a change of schedule that results in a prorated decrease in their number of Holiday pool hours, shall have the following year's number of Holiday pool hours decreased by an amount equal to the prorated decrease.
+Officers who cash out their holiday pool hours, who then experience a change of schedule that results in a prorated decrease in their number of holiday pool hours, shall have the following year's number of holiday pool hours decreased by an amount equal to the prorated decrease.

-Up to four (4) holidays not used or cashed out at the end of the calendar year can be exchanged for vacation that was already used at any time within the same calendar year.
+Up to six (6) holidays not used or cashed out at the end of the calendar year can be exchanged for vacation that was already used at any time within the same calendar year.